run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 !!!
 Important
-    We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md) to verify that all prerequisites are met.
+    * We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md) to verify that all prerequisites are met.
+    * Starting version 2.9 you must pre-install  [NGINX ingress controller](cluster-prerequisites#ingress-controller)
+    * Starting version 2.9 you must pre-install the [Prometheus stack](cluster-prerequisites#prometheus).

 ## Install Run:ai